 - sea salt to taste

 - black pepper to taste

-Spread out squash slices on a non-stick sheet pan (or one lined with parchment paper) then roast for about 15 minutes.
+- Spread out squash slices onto prepared sheet pan then roast for about 15 minutes.
 Flip slices over then continue roasting for another 15 minutes or until both sides are caramelized.

-Combine all vinaigrette ingredients in a bowl and whisk until uniform.
-Pour over top of salad and toss.
+- Meanwhile, combine all orange maple vinaigrette ingredients in a bowl and whisk until uniform.
+Pour dressing over top of chopped kale and massage into the leaves.

 - Add kale to a large salad bowl, followed by dried cranberries, walnuts, gorgonzola cheese, and pepitas.
 Toss and mix all ingredients until evenly distributed.